vi/websocat/doc/clihelp.md

           When using --exec-dup2, do not set inherited file descriptors to blocking mode

       --exec-dup2-execve
-          on Unix, When using `--exec-dup2`, do not return to Websocat, instead substitude Websocat process with the given command
+          on Unix, When using `--exec-dup2`, do not return to Websocat, instead substitute Websocat process with the given command

       --dummy-hangup
           Make dummy nodes also immediately signal hangup